 In addition to listing out the current resources you have at your disposal, the change management plan template can also show how those resources will be deployed during the change management process.
 Perhaps you will need extra integration engineers or product trainers to ensure employees are fully trained on the new software.

-Setting milestones in the change management plan template is allows your project team and stakeholders view progress of the change management.
+Setting milestones in the change management plan template is allows your project team and stakeholders to view the progress of the change management.
 You can add real metrics to the milestones so it's clear for everyone in your organization to see.
 This is the day-to-day tracking of how the change management is going once the change management has been approved.

 In most change management plan templates, milestones are visualized in a table format.
 This is why some organizations use Microsoft Excel to show their change management milestones.
 This change management plan template in Coda utilizes a structured table as well to show which milestones have been achieved.

 No change management plan template would be complete without the hard costs for the change.
 Your change management plan template will most likely have multiple line items for the major costs involved in the change.
-When the costs involve FTEs (full-time employees), you may want to get the average salary of a FTE to back into the dollar cost of the FTE.
+When the costs involve FTEs (full-time employees), you may want to get the average salary of an FTE to back into the dollar cost of the FTE.

 During the lifecycle of the change, the project scope might change and new project costs will come up that were not planned for in the budget.
-You should try your best to predict these unexpected costs when doing a risk assessment of the change management plan.
+You should try your best to predict these unexpected costs when doing a

 table.
 Add your list of unique projects here that your team is working on.
 If you only have one project, then just write the project name and description in the first row and delete the rest.
 You will be able to reference this list of projects in each change management plan document you write.